Fort Niagara: British and American control

 Though the British ceded Fort Niagara to the United States after the Treaty of Paris ended the American War of Independence in 1783, the region remained effectively under British control for thirteen years.
 Only after signing of the Jay Treaty did American forces occupy the fort in 1796.
-In the interim, United Empire Loyalists fleeing persecution in the new USA were given land grants, typically 200 acre per inhabitant in Upper Canada, and some were partly sustained in the early years by aid from the fort's military stores.
+In the interim, United Empire Loyalists fleeing persecution in the new US were given land grants, typically 200 acre per inhabitant in Upper Canada, and some were partly sustained in the early years by aid from the fort's military stores.

-During the War of 1812, the fort's guns sank the Provincial Marine schooner Seneca on 21 November 1812.
-British forces captured the fort on the night of 19 December 1813 in retaliation for the Americans' burning of Niagara, formerly called Newark, nine days earlier.
+During the War of 1812, the fort's guns sank the Provincial Marine schooner Seneca on November 21, 1812.
+British forces captured the fort on the night of December 19, 1813, in retaliation for the Americans' burning of Niagara, formerly called Newark, nine days earlier.
 Newark had been renamed Niagara in 1796.
 The British held the fort until they relinquished it under the terms of the Treaty of Ghent.
 It has remained in US custody ever since.

 Nine currently active battalions of the Regular Army (4-1 FA, 1-2 Inf, 2-2 Inf, 1-3 Inf, 2-3 Inf, 4-3 Inf, 1-4 Inf, 2-4 Inf and 3-4 Inf) are derived from American units (Leonard's Company, 1st Regiment of Artillery, and the old 14th, 19th and 22nd Infantry Regiments) that were at Fort Niagara during the War of 1812.
 52 (Niagara) Battery Royal Artillery (Holcroft's Company, 4th Battalion Royal Artillery), Royal Scots and a number of other British units that fought at the Capture of Fort Niagara still exist today.
 A number of other units that served in the Fort in the War of 1812 (such as 20 Battery Royal Artillery (Caddy's Company, 4th Battalion Royal Artillery)) also endure.